Recycling

-PIN flame retardants can be compatible with polymer recycling
+PIN flame retardants can be compatible with polymer recycling.

 PIN flame retardants can be produced using recycled (secondary) raw materials